Skip to main content

 img

-Exporting MongoDB Data
+Export MongoDB Data

 img

-Do not close this terminal after starting.
+Do not close this terminal after startup.

 Export to CSV Format

-mongoexport -db <database> --collection <collection name> --type csv -f <field1[,field2]> -o <output file path>
+mongoexport -db <database> --collection <collection name> --type csv -f <field name1[,field name2]> -o <output file path>

 For more detailed parameter descriptions, please refer to the MongoDB documentation.